Fezolinetant for treatment of moderate-to-severe vasomotor symptoms associated with menopause (SKYLIGHT 1): a phase 3 randomised controlled study

 Endpoint

-Frequency of moderate-to-severe vasomotor symptoms at weeks 4 and 12
+Frequency and severity of moderate-to-severe vasomotor symptoms at weeks 4 and 12

 Tailored to your role